mjbrusso/AudioPlayer/README.md

 - [[0.6] 2020-07-01](CHANGELOG.md#06---2020-07-01)

 ## What's in the roadmap?
-- `.seek(position)` : Moves playback to the specified position.
-- `.state` :  Current state (playing, stopped, paused, ...)
 - `.speed = value` : Gets/sets playback speed.
-- Callbacks: when state changed, when position changed by a delta, ...

 ## How to Contribute